kritika20sharma/Josu/README.md

 # Josu

-Josu is a simple bot that is capable doing wikipedia searches,opening google and youtube in web browser, and performing many other daily tasks like playing music with the help of a single voice command
+- Josu is a simple bot that is capable doing wikipedia searches,opening google and youtube in web browser, and performing many other daily tasks like playing music with the help of a single voice command
+- Josu uses **Google voice recognition** and **sapi5** a speech API developed by Microsoft for synthesis voice.

 ![alt text](https://github.com/Adityams06/Josu/blob/master/Chatbot/Josu1.gif)